Victoria Nuland

 Victoria Jane Nuland (born July 1, 1961) is an American diplomat who served as Under Secretary of State for Political Affairs from 2021 to 2024.
 A former member of the US Foreign Service, she served as Assistant Secretary of State for European and Eurasian Affairs from 2013 to 2017 and the 18th U.S. ambassador to NATO from 2005 to 2008.
 Between July 2023 and February 2024, Nuland served as acting deputy secretary of state following the retirement of Wendy Sherman.

 Nuland held the rank of career ambassador, the highest diplomatic rank in the U.S. Foreign Service.
 She is the former CEO of the Center for a New American Security (CNAS), serving from January 2018 until early 2019, and is also the Brady-Johnson distinguished practitioner in grand strategy at Yale University and a member of the board of the National Endowment for Democracy.
 She served as a nonresident fellow in the Brookings Institution's foreign policy program and senior counselor at the Albright Stonebridge Group.
 On March 5, 2024, Secretary of State Antony Blinken announced that Nuland would retire "in the coming weeks".

 Early life and education

-Nuland was born in 1961 to Sherwin B. Nuland, a surgeon born to Jewish immigrants from Bessarabia, then part of the Soviet Union, with the last name Nudelman, and a Christian British native mother, Rhona McKhann, née Goulston.
+Nuland was born in 1961 to Sherwin B. Nuland, a surgeon born to Jewish immigrants from Bessarabia, with the last name Nudelman, and a Christian British native mother, Rhona McKhann, née Goulston.
 She graduated from Choate Rosemary Hall in 1979.
 She has two younger half-siblings, Amelia and William.
 She earned a bachelor of arts degree from Brown University in 1983, where she studied Russian literature, political science, and history.
 She speaks Russian and French, and some Chinese.